HimanshuMishra123/Jenkins-Zero-To-Herocopied/java-maven-sonar-argocd-helm-k8s/spring-boot-app/README.md

 This is a MVC architecture based application where controller returns a page with title and message attributes to the view.

-## Execute the application locally and access it using your browser
+## To Execute the application locally for test and access it using your browser

 Checkout the repo and move to the directory